azzarelli/VET4NeRF/README.md

 1. Declare path to folder all containing videos in `main.py`
 2. Run `main.py`

-Note: This may take a while to load if the are many videos/they have high fps/duration
+Note: This may take a while to load if the are many videos/they have high fps/duration.
+(Working on `tdqm` loading for each phase)

 ## Instructions for Customisation
 ### Prelude